tylerzey/better-file-downloader/README.md

 The api is dead simple.
 You pass in a file url or a blob.
 And the function downloads a file to the users browser.

+The library works with react and is fairly lightweight in size.

+### Examples

 ```js
 import { downloadAUrl } from 'better-file-downloads';
 const { downloadAUrl } = require('better-file-downloads');